 Second Place: Odle (Jacob Zhang, Maxwell Zhang, Colin Tang, Ethan Ling)

-First Place: Interlake (Jiaqi Chen, Mahi Elango, David Li, Jessica Jiang) -- placed 10th at International competition
+First Place: Interlake (Jiaqi Chen, Mahalaxmi Elango, David Li, Jessica Jiang) -- placed 10th at International competition

 Third Place: Odle (Terrance Wang, Nikolai Warner, Andrew Xue, Jenny Xu)

 First Place: Interlake (Sheuli Chowdhury, Zeynep Ertugay, Laetitia Zhang, Kathleen Zhu